cecilmilleriouxGit/ProtoSerre/README.md

     mvn spring-boot: run

-To launch the python script (raspberry 3A +) use the command (in the src / main / python / package):
+To launch the python script (raspberry 3A +) use the command (in the src/main/python/):

     python3 DHT22.py